-I’ve tried several different options over the last few years, and this oil method of facial cleansing is amazing.
+I’ve tried several different options over the last few years, and this oil method of facial cleansing is absolutely amazing.
 From the get go it just made sense to me.
 The science behind it is that ‘like removes like’ in other words, oil is removing facial oil.
-Since I’ve started this cleansing method, my skin has been the best I’ve seen since childhood.
-It’s the strangest thing, my face doesn’t get super oily in the afternoon anymore and the breakouts are down to almost never.
+And since I’ve started this cleansing method, my skin has been the best I’ve seen since childhood.
+Also, it’s the strangest thing, but my face doesn’t get super oily in the afternoon anymore and the breakouts are very minor.

-Oil cleansing is by far the most effective way of cleansing my face, and as a bonus, it seems to moisturize on a deeper level.
-See, as you are cleansing you get a mini face massage, pretty good right?
+Oil cleansing is by far the most effective way of cleansing my face I’ve ever tried.
+And as a bonus, it seems to moisturize my skin on a deeper level.
+As you are cleansing you get a mini face massage, pretty good right?
 It creates a deep cleansing as well as deep moisturizing, leaving you with a rosy glow.

 What Kind of Oil to Use?